envi/olesia-khomchyn.github.io/docs/Addresses.md

 # Addresses

-## Get the list of addresses
+## Get the list of Addresses

 ### <span style="color: #F05D30">Path</span>
 GET /odata/Addresses

 ### <span style="color: #F05D30">Description</span>
-Returns the paged list of the existing Addresses within a logged Organization.
+Returns the paged list of the existing Addresses within a logged organization.
 You can filter the results by the strict match using the ```$filter``` parameter–entity eq ‘string’.
 Or filter the results by the partial match using ```$filter```=contains parameter–contains(entity, ‘string’).

 ### <span style="color: #F05D30">Request parameters</span>
 <style>